TWinsnes/ansible-role-consul/README.md

 > Default: consuls

+`use_firewalld` If firewalld should be installed and set up for use with this installation

+> Default true

 ## How to import into your playbook

 To use this playbook in your playbook, install it from the ansible galaxy using the command below